Melkrewi/Transcriptome_assemby_suggsestions/README.md

 ## Genome-Guided Transcriptome Assembly
 Genome-Guided assemblies are normally limited by the quality of the genome, so if a good genome is available, it is worth trying.
-The first step is to align the male reads to the genome using tophat after indexing the genome using Bowtie2:
+The first step is to align the reads to the genome using tophat after indexing the genome using Bowtie2:
 ```
 module load tophat
 module load bowtie2/2.4.4